San7o/hive-operator/docs/DEVELOPMENT.md

 The operator uses generators to create various config files such as RBAC policies, CRD manifests and the eBPF program.
-Those need to be regenerated every time they are updates.
+Those need to be regenerated every time they are updated.

 To generate the RBAC policies, run: